ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 Switching the RouteView without routing has several applications.
 These are some I've used:

-1. Hide direct access to the page.
+1. Hide direct access to a page.
 It can only be accessed within the application.
 2. Multipart forms/processes with a single entry point.
 The state of the saved form/process dictates which form gets loaded.
 3. Context dependant forms or information.
 Login/logout/signup is a good example.
-The same Url but with a different routeviews loaded.
+The same Url but with a different routeviews loaded depending on the context.

 ### ViewData